trufflesuite/truffle/src/acknowledgments.md

 loudly.
 You are surely already aware of the impact of your efforts, but to express our sentiments here: you have been crucial to our developing confidence in our work.
-Thank you @elenadimitrova and the rest of the team for being early adoptors and for the countless hours of investigation into problems along the way.
+Thank you @elenadimitrova and the rest of the team for being early adopters and for the countless hours of investigation into problems along the way.

 Humble thanks to members of the [Solidity](https://solidity.readthedocs.io) and